Gucci-Man/Twitter-Clone/README.md

 - **Creating new users:** Users can create new accounts with a unique username, password and optional profile picture.
 Returning users are able to log back in.

 - **Creating posts and main page**: Users may create Twitter like messages (posts) and may edit and delete them.
 Posts are composed of a the author, message and time stamp.
-Logged in users have access to the main page where they may see other user's posts.
+Logged in users have access to the main page where they may see other user's posts and 'like' them.

 - **Followers/Following:** Users may gain followers from other users while also being able to follow other accounts as well.
 This will reflect on their profiles.